 Day 5: Black Rock hot Springs, Taos → San Luis Valley

 I woke up early, excited to hit my first hot spring of the trip!
-Black Rock Hot Springs are primitive rock-bottomed hot springs, nestled into the base of the cliff along the Rio Grande river, 25 minutes drive from Taos.
+Black Rock Hot Springs are primitive rock-bottomed hot springs, nestled into the base of the cliff along the Rio Grande river, about a 25 minute drive from Taos.
 I parked my Sprinter at the trailhead and did the short hike in.
-There was a group in the pool when I arrived and not much room, so I hiked a little further, and when I came back they had left, so I hopped right in!
+There was a group in the pool when I arrived and not much room, so I hiked a little further.
+By the time I had come back, they had left, so I hopped right in!
 The pool was an amazing deep blue color, compared to the aqua green (freezing!) river running by, making it a surreal soaking experience.
 It was a Saturday and relatively busy, so I only had a quick soak, then jumped out to make room for other visitors.
 I then hiked back to make lunch in the van.

 After lunch I headed to my next stop, a hot springs camping retreat called Joyful Journey in the San Luis Valley, sheltered beneath the towering Sangre de Cristo Mountains.
 This was a great stopover on the way to Aspen, and the late-night mineral soaking pools, saunas, luxury bathrooms and included healthy meals were such a treat!